‘Millions of sparks’: Weather raises Australia’s fire danger

 In New South Wales, a state of emergency and a total fire ban were in place.
 State Rural Fire Service deputy commissioner Rob Rogers urged people to not wait to leave, noting four people in the state died in their cars as they made late attempts to flee.

 “We know people have got a little bit of fire fatigue.
 They’ve been dealing with this now for months,” Rogers said.
 “But we need people to stay focused.
-Tomorrow is not the day to drop your guard.
-Take it seriously.
-If you’re in those areas where we put those maps out, do not be there.”
+Tomorrow is not the day to drop your guard.”

-Rogers later told reporters than anyone who chose not to leave must take responsibility for their own safety.

-“We are giving them information and being honest about the risk, but if people choose to stay that is on them,” he said.

 Prime Minister Scott Morrison said he was inclined to cancel a scheduled trip to India later this month because of the wildfires.
 In December, he cut short a family holiday in Hawaii in the face of public anger at his absence.